 running the following command:

 $ anaconda search -t conda cx_freeze Using Anaconda Cloud api site https://api.anaconda.org Run 'anaconda show <USER/PACKAGE>' to get more details: Packages: Name | Version | Package Types | Platforms ------------------------- | ------ | --------------- | --------------- inso/cx_freeze | 4.3.3 | conda | linux-64 pyzo/cx_freeze | 4.3.3 | conda | linux-64, win-32, win-64, linux-32, osx-64 : http://cx-freeze.sourceforge.net/ silg2/cx_freeze | 4.3.4 | conda | linux-64 : create standalone executables from Python scripts takluyver/cx_freeze | 4.3.3 | conda | linux-64 Found 4 packages

-In this example, there are four different places we could try using to get it.
-None of them are officially supported or endorsed by Continuum, but members of the conda community have provided many valuable packages.
-If we want to go with public opinion then the web interface provides more information:
+In this example, there are 4 different places that you could try to get the package.
+None of them are officially supported or endorsed by Anaconda, but members of the conda community have provided many valuable packages.
+If you want to go with public opinion, then the web interface provides more information:

 Notice that the

 downloads, so you might choose to use their package.
 If so, you

 can add their organization’s channel by specifying it on the